PercussiveRepair/nyum/_recipes/naan_bread.md

 >
 > Sift the flour into a bowl.
 Add the yeast mixture, the nigella seeds, vegetable oil and yogurt.
 Mix to form a ball of dough.
 >
 > Knead for 10 minutes until smooth and satiny (I did this in a stand mixer).
 Form into a ball.
-Pour 1/4tsp` oil into a large bowl and roll the ball of dough in it.
+Pour¼tsp` oil into a large bowl and roll the ball of dough in it.
 Cover the bowl with clingfilm and set aside for 1 hour until doubled in size.
 >
 > Preheat the oven to it's hottest temperature and turn on the top oven grill.
 Put your heaviest baking tray to heat in the oven.
 >